vedantvakharia/Jarvis/source/content/CIEF/Midnight's Children.md

 ### Magical Realism

 #### Definition and Function
 Magical realism is a literary style that integrates fantastical, mythical, or supernatural elements into a realistic, historical setting without any special narrative emphasis.
 In _Midnight's Children_, this technique is central to the storytelling, blending the extraordinary with the mundane to create a unique narrative fabric.
+Magical realism was first used in 1920s in paintings.

 #### Blending Fantastical Elements with History